spacemeshos/testnet-guide/get_coin.md

 # Getting Testnet Smesh

-There are 3 ways to get Testnet Smesh (SMH) tokens:
+There are 3 ways to get Testnet Smesh (SMH) coins:
 1. Earn Smeshing rewards.
 Follow [this guide](rewards.md) to set up Smeshing.
 2. Get SMH from the [Spacemesh Tap](https://discord.gg/ASpy52C).
 3. Get SMH sent from another account to your account in a transaction.